Arab League meets Assad foes after 69 die in Syria

 Turkish Prime Minister Tayyip Erdogan, who had fostered close ties with Syria before this year's unrest, warned Assad that his government was on a "knife-edge" and demanded an apology for attacks on Turkey's diplomatic missions in Syria.

-The U.N.
-Security Council called on Syria to protect diplomatic missions and staff.

-Syrian Foreign Minister Walid al-Moualem apologized on Monday for the attacks, which also targeted Saudi and French missions.
+Syrian Foreign Minister Walid al-Moualem apologised on Monday for the attacks, which also targeted Saudi and French missions.
 But Erdogan said Turkey expected more contrition.

 "Bashar, you are required to punish those who attacked the Turkish flag.
 We want the Syrian administration to not only respect the Turks in Turkey and the Turkish flag but also to respect their own people.
 We especially want this."